TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store-conclusion.md

 {% include candid-image.html src="/assets/images/home-assistant/shower-dashboard.png" alt="Shower Dashboard" %}

-You now start the shower when return flow rate reaches 45°C (the green region on the dashboard).
+You now start the shower when return flow rate reaches 45°C (the green region on our [Home Assistant shower dashboard]({% link _posts/2025-11-24-home-assistant-kiosk-update-entity.md %})).
 Again, this is after the end of any valve cycling if we started with cold water in the tank.

 To make things more predictable I stopped using the tank temperature sensor to end the hot water boost.
 The set point is now 60°C, which we'll never reach.
 Instead, I use a Home Assistant automation to cancel the boost once the return flow temperature hits 55°C (the red region on the dashboard).